 neg.ex do\rel-f.sg-ant=1sg against=3m.sg

 ‘There is nothing that I did against him.’
-(Letter to the , Hu bowl 3)
+(Letter to the Dead, Hu bowl 3)

 The origin of the negation ni is likely to be a verb expressing absence or non-existence in a stative construction (sometimes termed ‘Old Perfect’ in grammars).
-This is shown by its at the beginning of the sentence, the very place of the verbal predicate in the construction of the Old Egyptian stative perfect gram that follows VSO order.
+This is shown by its location at the beginning of the sentence, the very place of the verbal predicate in the construction of the Old Egyptian stative perfect gram that follows VSO order.
 The use of the form ni alone as a predicate appears to be attested in one example belonging to the most ancient documentation in Old Egyptian.
-It thus occurs in a nonliterary papyrus
+It thus occurs in a non-literary papyrus:

 (3) Old Egyptian (Egyptian [Afro-Asiatic], Egypt)